rnadanadia/Clustering_Enron/README.md

     - [X] Nadia : Research in Clustering and Topic Modelling

     ***Challenge for today***
-    1. Which clustering method to use? --answer : topic modelling
+    1. Which clustering method to use? --answer : topic modelling anf K- means
-    2. What is the expectancy of the end result? --answer :  data visualization of topic modelling
+    2. What is the expectancy of the end result? --answer :  data visualization of topic modelling and K-means

 #### - Tuesday
 - [X] Brainstorming at 09.00 and 12.00